-The 12th or 15th time I explained why I left “disorganized attachment” off my attachment spectrum doodle, this visual jumped out at me: See, disorganized attachment can’t be plotted in a basic image because, by definition, it *moves,* like I illustrated in this animated GIF below:
+The 12th or 15th time I explained why I left “disorganized attachment” off my attachment spectrum doodle, this visual jumped out at me.
+See, a disorganized attachment can’t be plotted in a basic image because, by definition, it *moves,* as I illustrated in this animated GIF below:

 Treatment for Disorganized Attachment

-While most attachment styles can move toward secure attachment through stable, long term relationships with safe peers and partners, individuals struggling with disorganized attachment may need a therapist who specializes in attachment work to begin creating the foundation for secure attachment that can then be practiced in peer and partner relationships.
+Most attachment styles can move toward secure attachment through stable, long-term relationships with safe peers and partners.
+However, individuals struggling with disorganized attachment may need a therapist who specializes in attachment work to begin creating the foundation for secure attachment that can be practiced in peer and partner relationships.

-Recovery for disorganized attachment also typically involves processing past trauma in order to be emotionally and mindfully present in relationships.
+Recovery from disorganized attachment also typically involves processing past trauma in order to be emotionally and mindfully present in relationships.

 Download the Disorganized Attachment GIF & Video lllustration